discovery

 Questions to define the pain priority:

-• What are the major obstacles and problems that customers currently face?
+• what are the major obstacles and problems that customers currently face?

-• What risks are customers trying to avoid? (financial, social, technical).
+• what risks are customers trying to avoid? (financial, social, technical).
 If something were to go wrong, what would it be?

-• How are current propositions underperforming for your customers?
+• how are current propositions underperforming for your customers?

-• Which features are they missing?
+• which features are they missing?

-• Are there performance issues that annoy them or malfunctions they refer to?
+• are there performance issues that annoy them or malfunctions they refer to?

 Customer gains